VladimirMarkelov/todo_lib/README.md

 * `recurrence` - set or remove
 * `projects` - add, remove or replace
 * `contexts` - add, remove or replace

+#### Time tracking support

+To calculated time spent on a todo, two main funcntions are added:

+##### Start and stop time tracking

+`start(tasks: &mut TaskVec, ids: Option<&IDVec>) -> ChangedVec`

+Makes todos active if they are incomplete and their is not yet running.
+All todos saves the timestamp when they were activated.

+`stop(tasks: &mut TaskVec, ids: Option<&IDVec>) -> ChangedVec`

+Stop timers for a given todos.
+Time taken by the todo is updated.

+##### And two utility functions:

+`is_timer_on(task: &todo_txt::task::Extended) -> bool`

+Retunrs `true` if the given todo is active

+`spent_time(task: &todo_txt::task::Extended) -> chrono::Duration`

+Returns the total time spent on the given todo.
+For an inactive todo it returns the current value of todo's tag `spent`.
+For an active todo it returns sum of todo's tag `spent` and the time passed since the moment the todo was activated.